yuenkev/norah-react-website/README.md

 # Hosting

-This web application is hosted on netlify and you can access it through the link below:
+This web application is hosted on Netlify and you can access it through the link below:

 https://norahkkim.com/